shubh24/shubh24.github.com/_posts/2017-08-12-Indiahacks ML Hackathon -- Predict the number of lanes [LIVE BLOG].md

 Learning: Don't include all features which are negatively correlated to the target variable.
 You might think they're giving a negative feedback loop to the model, but apparently no!
 Gotta read more on this.

 **August 12, 23:35** I'm testing on my existing feature set, pruning on some of the negatively correlated features.
 Some of them giving me quite a shock -- lingering around the Top 10 mark currently :(

+**August 13, 01:21** New day yay!
+I've spent the last hour or so, developing features based on the coordinates of roads and lanes.
+Trying to build a proxy value for number of lanes of roads which are closer in proximity.
+I didn't realize the stupididy in this method till quite late, the test dataset's roads are pretty much in a disjoint set than those in train, not giving me any substantial advantage.
+Its okay, gotta keep going.